Manage API keys

 -

 NoteTo prevent misuse, Coveo limits the privileges you can grant to a key.
-For example, you can’t create an API key combining administrative privileges (e.g., View on Sources) with the privilege required to query Coveo (Allowed on Execute queries).
+For example, you can’t create an API key combining administrative privileges (for example, View on Sources) with the privilege required to query Coveo (Allowed on Execute queries).
 If your implementation requires combining these privileges, create two API keys which, together, will have the desired privileges.

 -